 Cut-out Sugar Cookies with Royal Icing

-These make excellent holiday cookies, decorated with colored royal icing or colored sparkling sugar.
+These make excellent Valentine or holiday cookies, cut in any shape you like and decorated with colored royal (or buttercream) icing or colored sparkling sugar.
 The cookie recipe comes to me from my dear friend Rebecca, who I met in culinary school and who happened to be making these cookies for her son’s birthday at the same time I was making them for the bridal shower.
 She found the recipe in the book Confetti Cakes for Kids.
 The recipe can be doubled easily, just divide the dough in two before the chilling and rolling process.

 For the cookies